eliselebovidge/eliselebovidge.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: speech science :star: data visualization :star: science communication :star: she or they
+subtitle: speech science 🌻 data visualization 🌻 science communication 🌻 she or they

 profile:
   align: right